 The breakaway switch is a crucial part of the RV braking system.
-Located on the travel trailer A-frame, this switch will apply the trailer brakes if the trailer becomes detached from the tow vehicle.
+Located on the travel trailer A-frame (or beside the fifth wheel pinbox), this switch will apply the trailer brakes if the trailer becomes detached from the tow vehicle.
 Attach the breakaway switch lanyard to a permanent part of the tow vehicle (on a travel trailer do not attach it to the hitch ball or similar removable parts) when hitching the trailer.
 If the RV becomes detached from the tow vehicle, the pull pin will be pulled from the switch.
 This automatically causes the switch to "close" and activates the RV brakes.
 A battery (customer supplied) must be installed to activate the breakaway switch.